How Much Does a Home Inspection Cost in 2024?

 🔎 See average home inspection costs by:

-Home inspection costs vary by market rates, square footage, and home type.
+Home inspection costs vary by location, square footage, and home type.
 Some properties may also require specialized inspections, which can increase costs significantly.

 Home buyers typically pay for the home inspection out of pocket.
 For a relatively low upfront cost, a home inspection can give buyers leverage to negotiate a lower price for expensive repairs or walk away from a deal without losing their deposit.

 Don't skip a home inspection!
-This step is essential for your home-buying due diligence.
+This step is essential to ensure you're paying a fair price for your home.
 Be sure to shop around and compare options to get a quality inspector at a fair price.
-You can use free online tools to find inspectors or ask your realtor for recommendations.
+You can find reputable inspectors online or ask your realtor for recommendations.

 » SAVE: Buy with a top local agent, get cash back!